uchicago-cs/chiwebsite/chirc/assignment5.rst

     ./chirc -n 2servers.txt -s irc-1.example.net -o operpasswd

 This would start a server on port ``6667`` (the port specified for ``irc-1.example.net``).
-When starting the server, we do not take the hostname/IP into consideration, as that is only used when estabilishing connections between servers.
+When starting the server, we do not take the hostname/IP into consideration, as that is only used when establishing connections between servers.
 Also note how we still have to specify an operator password, which is distinct from the server password.

 Similarly, we would start the second server like this::